 All accounts using a Customer Match segment must comply with the Customer Match policy.
 Google doesn't allow sharing or usage of this data outside of your managed account.
 Only account owners and administrators with administrator access may add or remove customer data from Customer Match segments.

 Similar segment targeting that is based on your Customer Match segments is available for Search, YouTube, Gmail and Display.
 These similar segments will be automatically created if your Customer Match segments meet the minimum eligibility criteria.
 You can use a Similar segment the same way you'd use a Customer Match or your data segments: by adding it to an ad group or campaign.

 When a Similar segment is available, it will show the segment size on each available network in your 'Audiences' table.
 Once it's active, you can add your Similar segment list to your targeting.
-If a segment says 'Incompatible' in one of the columns, that means the segment isn't able to target on that property.
+If a segment says 'Incompatible' in one of the columns, that means that the segment isn't able to target that property.

 Zapier Customer Match integration